pb-go/pb-go/README.md

 - A Linux Server (If you need Windows version, compile by yourself.)

-Note: Since we are offering public services, we don't want to implement any rate-limit on application side and we will ONLY allow you to listen `127.0.0.1` instead of
+Note: Since we are offering public services, we don't want to implement any rate-limit on application side.
+You must apply a reverse proxy or something else do that.
+Your data is encrypted and finally stored on our server using Chacha20 algorithm.

 ## To-Do list (features)

 - [ ] | Content detection, only allow pure texts.
 - [ ] | Expiring feature done in MongoDB.
-- [ ] | Encrypting optionally.
+- [ ] | Private Share optionally, Share password using BLAKE2b stored.
 - [X] | <del> Rate-limit to avoid abusing.
 (SHOULD BE DONE IN REVERSE PROXY SIDE) </del>
 - [ ] | Code Syntax Highlighting.
 - [ ] | Shortlink using hashids.